-This section summarises the changes to this qualification specification since the last version (Version 2 October 2020).
+This section summarises the changes to this qualification specification since the last version (Version 2.0 October 2020).

-Version Publication Summary of amendments date 1.2 January 2020 Information regarding the wellbeing and safeguarding of learners added to Section 4 (page 31).
+Version Publication Date Summary of amendments 1.2 January 2020 Information regarding the wellbeing and safeguarding of learners of learners added to Section 4 (page 30).
 2.0 October 2020 References to the Register of Exercise Professionals (REPs) removed as this qualification is no longer endorsed.
-2.1 June 2022 Information regarding entry requirements added to Section 1 Information about the language of assessment evidence added to Section 2
+2.1 June 2022 Further information added to the achieving this qualification section to confirm that unless otherwise stated in this specification, all learners taking this qualification must be assessed in English and all assessment evidence presented for external quality assurance must be in English.
+Information added to the entry guidance section to advise that registration is at the discretion of the centre, in accordance with equality legislation and should be made on the Portal.
+Information added to the support handbook section about how to access support handbooks.
+2.2 December 2024 Update to CIMSPA logo.